lnihlen/lnihlen.github.io/_posts/2018-09-27-gentoo-on-old-system.md

 TV show of the night is [Insecure](https://en.wikipedia.org/wiki/Insecure_%28TV_series%29).
 This is a Hilary pick but I got sucked right in.
-Issa Rae is incredible, the characters are compelling and human.
+Issa Rae is incredible, the characters are compelling and human, the writing and acting are top notch.
 It's super good.